 All committee members receive a copy of the questions and the student's responses to their written exam.
-The committee then grades the written portion of the exam.
-The exam is pass/fail.
+Students should send committee members an article-length research paper with their written exam.
+The committee will consider both the written exams and the student's research paper when determining whether the student has passed the written portion of their exams.
+The written portion of the exams is graded pass/fail.
 A student may not take the oral exam unless they have passed the written exams.